 Task Force Lead: Carl Linvill, Regulatory Assistance Project (RAP)

-Grid Planning for Vehicle Electrification – This task force, sponsored by Lawrence Berkeley National Laboratory (LBNL) with funding from the U.S. Department of Energy Office of Electricity (OE), seeks to evaluate the state of the art practice for electrification impacts, particularly electric vehicles on grid planning.
+Grid Planning for Vehicle Electrification – This task force, sponsored by Lawrence Berkeley National Laboratory (LBNL) with funding from the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy (EERE), seeks to evaluate the state of the art practice for electrification impacts, particularly electric vehicles on grid planning.
 It will evaluate novel planning methods and identify, develop, and evolve best practices and next steps for planning and operations.
 Topics of particular interest include dynamic charging behavior, and the impacts of heavy, medium, and light duty vehicles on planning.

 Task Force Lead: Sean Morash, Telos Energy

-Grid Planning for Building Electrification – Similar to the Grid Planning for Vehicle Electrification task force, this task force seeks to evaluate the state of the art practice for electrification impacts from building decarbonization and is possible thanks to Lawrence Berkeley National Laboratory (LBNL) with funding from the U.S. Department of Energy Office of Electricity (OE).
+Grid Planning for Building Electrification – Similar to the Grid Planning for Vehicle Electrification task force, this task force seeks to evaluate the state of the art practice for electrification impacts from building decarbonization and is possible thanks to Lawrence Berkeley National Laboratory (LBNL) with funding from the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy (EERE).
 It will evaluate novel planning methods and highlight best practices, identify gaps across all facets of planning, and suggest next steps for the industry.
 Topics of particular interest include the overlap between planning and operations, the technology evolution required both in buildings themselves and in the grid planning toolkits, and commonalities across regional building electrification impacts.

 Task Force Lead: Sean Morash, Telos Energy